How Much Is 4000 Pennies

 • Total Weight: Multiplying the weight of a single penny by 4000, we find that 4000 pennies weigh approximately 10,000 grams, or 10 kilograms (22 pounds).
 That's a significant weight, equivalent to a small child or a large bag of groceries!

 • Total Volume: The total volume of 4000 pennies would be approximately 1400 cubic centimeters, or 1.4 liters.
 This is roughly equivalent to a standard-sized soda bottle.
-However, this calculation assumes perfect packing efficiency, which is unlikely in reality due to the circular shape of the coins.
+That said, this calculation assumes perfect packing efficiency, which is unlikely in reality due to the circular shape of the coins.
 In practice, the volume would likely be slightly greater due to air gaps between the pennies.

 Visualizing the Magnitude: A Penny Mountain